smastrom/vue-use-active-scroll/README.md

 ## 1. Provide targets IDs

+In order to get accurate results that follow users' reading flow, targets to be observed should match the titles (h2, h3...) of your sections (not the whole section).

+If you want to "extend" the observed title area, simply add some top/bottom paddings.
+Bear in mind that margins are ignored so they shouldn't be added at all.

-The best thing to do is to observe the **headings** of your content.
-Each heading must have an unique `id` attribute which is also the anchor to scroll to.
+Make sure that each related heading you want to include in your TOC has an unique `id` attribute.
+This ID should also be the anchor your links will scroll to.

-In your Sidebar component, import `useActiveTitle` and pass the array of IDs to observe.
+In your Sidebar component, import `useActiveTitle` and pass the IDs to observe.

-This array should be computed from your content just like your TOC links.
-Order is not important.
+This array should be computed from your content just like your TOC links. **Order is not important**.

 ```vue
 <script setup>